-A physician orders the CyPath[®] Lung test for his or her patients, and the test is reimbursed by third-party payers, including commercial health insurers and government health benefits programs (such as Medicare and Medicaid).
-Laboratory tests, as with most other health care services, are classified for reimbursement purposes under a coding system known as Current Procedure Terminology ("CPT"), which we and our customers must use to bill and receive reimbursement for our diagnostic tests.
+A physician orders the CyPath® Lung test for his or her patients, and the laboratory conducting the test will seek to be reimbursed by third-party payers, including commercial health insurers and government health benefits programs (such as Medicare and Medicaid).
+In the absence of insurance reimbursement, a patient may pay for the test.
+Laboratory tests, as with most other health care services, are classified for reimbursement purposes under a coding system known as Current Procedure Terminology ("CPT"), which the laboratory conducting the test and our customers must use to bill and receive reimbursement for our diagnostic tests.
 There are CPT codes associated with the particular tests that we provide to the patient.
 Once the American Medical Association establishes a CPT code, CMS establishes payment levels and coverage rules under Medicare, while state Medicaid programs and commercial health plans establish rates and coverage rules independently in accordance with applicable rules.
 As such, the reimbursement rates for our diagnostic tests vary by third-party payer.